Key Differences: Military vs. Civilian Divorce

 Contact Our Military Divorce Attorneys

 In a military divorce, having a knowledgeable and dedicated legal team is crucial to ensuring your rights are upheld and your interests are protected.
 At Ryder & Phelps, our experienced Middlesex County military divorce lawyers deeply understand the unique challenges of military divorces, including issues related to residency, property division, child custody, and more.
-We are here to guide you through every step of the process, advocating for your best interests and working towards a favorable resolution.
+We are here to guide you through every step of the process, advocating for your best interests and working toward a favorable resolution.

 Choosing a local military divorce attorney in Burlington with deep knowledge of both Massachusetts family law and federal statutes that affect military families makes a real difference.
 Burlington-area families benefit from our support that extends far beyond court representation—we help with navigating military benefits paperwork, updating DEERS enrollment, and adjusting custody schedules in response to new orders or deployments.
 Our attorneys work with families from Hanscom Air Force Base and across Middlesex County to provide proactive, accessible legal counsel tailored to the needs of the military community.